Owenll66/Owenll66.github.io/about.md

 layout: default
 ---

-## This blog site is mainly design for sharing interesting ideas or things.
+# About

-If you have some good suggestions or advice for designing this website, Or if you are interested in sharing knowledge from your own experience, please contact me through my Email: bowen.liu_owen@qq.com
+This blog aims at sharing knowledge and intriguing ideas from my own experience.
+If you would like to sharing your experience or contribute to the website design, please Email: bowen.liu_owen@qq.com